IBM/CAST/docs/source/csm-apis/implementing-new-csm-apis.rst

 Output
 ^^^^^^

 CSM command line requires that the YAML format is a supported output option.
 This is to facilitate command line parsers.
-In cases where YAML output is not ideal for command line readability the format may be changed as in the case of ``csm_node_query_state_history``:
+In cases where YAML output is not ideal for command line readability the format may be changed as in the case of ``csm_node_query_state_history``.

 In the following sample output the output is still considered valid YAML (note the open and close tokens).
 Data that is not YAML formatted will be commented out with the # character.

 .. code-block:: none